AlexDeLucas/cleanups/README.md

 # TODO

-* Build a community cleanups event dashboard, a virtual space where users can plan future cleanups or post information about upcoming cleanup events that have already been established.
+* Build a community cleanups event dashboard, a virtual space where users can plan future cleanups or post information about established upcoming cleanup events.
 * Modify the UI of the cleanups#index views page by replacing the list of states and territories with an interactive map infographic.
 * Make improvements to the color scheme and other UI design elements.